 I kept the stitch length pretty short because the fabric I was working with tended to unravel fairly easily.

 If you have a serger, that would work even better.
 This will keep the edges from unraveling and getting frayed.

 When you’re ready to sew the lines, you’ll want to start by marking the middle of the fabric to help keep your lines straight.
 I just used a regular pencil and my quilting ruler.

 To make the traffic lines:

-I used a zigzag stitch on my sewing machine with a VERY short stitch length.
+Use a zigzag stitch on your sewing machine with a VERY short stitch length.
 You may want to experiment on a scrap to see what width and length of stitch works best for your sewing machine and fabric.
-To avoid getting the stitching too bulky when I stopped and started my stitching I went back and forth with a straight stitch to secure the thread and then sewed my line.
+To avoid getting the stitching too bulky when I stopped and started my stitching, I went back and forth with a straight stitch to secure the thread and then sewed my line.
 If you’re just sewing a dashed line, you’ll want to go straight down the middle.

 If you’re going to make a double solid line or a solid and dashed line, you’ll want to work just off to the side, and then use your first stitching line to guide the second line.